| Read Time: 9 minutes

 Remember to do what we attorneys do – document, document, document.

-Step 10: Learn About Maryland’s Laws
+Step 9: Learn About Maryland’s Laws

-Maryland has specific laws that could affect your case.
+Maryland has specific personal injury laws that could affect your case.
 One of the most important is the contributory negligence rule.
 If you are even slightly at fault for the accident, you won’t be able to recover compensation.

 Another key detail is Maryland’s statute of limitations for personal injury claims.
 You have three years from the accident date to file a lawsuit.
 Missing this deadline means you lose the chance to seek compensation for medical bills, lost wages, and other costs.

-Step 11: Speak with an Attorney
+Step 12: Speak with a Personal Injury Attorney

 Sorting out insurance and legal issues after a car accident can be overwhelming, but you don’t have to do it alone.
 A Maryland car accident attorney can handle the challenging parts, like dealing with insurance companies and building a solid case, so you can focus on recovering.

-Southern Maryland Law has spent decades helping personal injury clients.
-We’ve built a reputation for getting results while treating our clients with care and respect.
 We’re not what you might expect from a typical law firm—our team is approachable, relatable, and focused on real solutions to real problems.
 Whether it’s negotiating a fair settlement or taking your case to court, we’re here to stand by you every step of the way.

 Why These Steps Matter